slerman12/Help-me/3-Disproof.md

 ### Slavery or impossible

-1. PhD students are employees
-2. Employees are not slaves
-3. Slaves are involuntary workers whose work has not yet been paid for - it can be paid for later via reparations
-4. To pay for full-time work requires a living wage
-5. University of Rochester’s PhD student stipend is below New York State’s official living wage
-6. Voluntary vs. involuntary is evidenced by what people would choose to do without guarantee of pay
-7. Terminating somebody for avoiding slavery is illegal, since slavery is illegal

-The demand put on me was more excessive than this summarizes since I was expected to:
+The demand put on me was more excessive than any other word summarizes:

 1. Find yet another advisor
    - The amount of work to get into Chenliang's group was huge and far from instantaneous, I had to work for free under him until I submitted a top-venue conference paper and some time after as well, while in the middle of recovering from the benzo-brain damage and chemical waterboarding torture.
 So I already had to find a new advisor once in my 3rd year, proven a huge undertaking, and had to suddenly again in my 6th year, an unpaid work of indefinite undignifying duration forced a second time on a 6th-year student, and both advisors bailed for reasons that were their own fault.